-But, if kids spend too much time without activity, it can cause problems with their motor development.
+But, if children spend too much time without activity, it can cause problems with their motor development.
 Also, they can get too comfortable being sedentary and less likely to play and be active.
 This inactivity adds to the rising rate of childhood obesity.

 You do not need to engage your young child in any serious physical activity.
-Instead, encourage your child to do more of what kids are naturally inclined to do—explore and play.
+Instead, encourage your child to do more of what they are naturally inclined to do—explore and play.
 Exercise is important to help your child learn to use muscles and develop coordination.
-Just keep in mind that if an activity is too difficult, kids become frustrated and lose motivation to try again.
+Just keep in mind that if an activity is too difficult, they can become frustrated and lose motivation to try again.

 Engage your infant in some activity every day.
-This includes setting up safe areas for your infant to play in, playing games with your child, and carrying your child to explore different environments.
+This includes setting up safe areas for your infant to play in, playing games with your child, and having your child to explore different environments.
 Do not keep infants in baby seats or other restrictive settings for long periods of time.
 Instead, place them in settings that encourage play for short periods of time several times a day.

-To encourage your infant to be active, try the following:
+To help encourage your infant to be active:

 Toddlers should work up to at least 30 minutes of structured physical activity each day.
 Unstructured activity should last more than 60 minutes.

 To encourage active play, try the following:

 Continue to encourage your young child to participate in active play as much as possible throughout the day.
 Provide structured physical activity for at least one hour each day.
 Unstructered activity should take up one hour to several hours per day.

 Emphasize fun, not competition.
 Preschoolers lack the social and cognitive development for organized team sports.

 Again, it is important that you limit how much time your child spends doing sedentary activities, like watching TV or playing video games.
 Keep "screen time" to less than 1-2 hours a day!
 That way, your child will have more time for active play.